The A’s 10 Greatest Hitters

 One of many green prospects starting out during the franchise’s dark days of the late 1970s when the Oakland Coliseum sat virtually empty, Henderson quickly established himself as the game’s preeminent stolen base artist.
 In 1980, his first full season, he became the first American Leaguer to steal 100 bases; two years later, he shattered Lou Brock’s single season record with 130 swipes—surpassing Brock at 119 on a pitchout.
 With 108 more a year later, Henderson became the first player to steal over 100 in successive seasons.

 Henderson’s career totals are one of a kind.
-His 1,406 steals are nearly 500 ahead of second-place Brock; his 2,295 runs also rank first on the all-time list; and he’s a member of the 3,000-hit club, an achievement all the more impressive considering that he found additional time to draw 2,190 walks (second all-time) on top of that.
-Finally, no player has also hit as many leadoff home runs as Henderson, who has 79.
+His 1,406 steals are nearly 500 ahead of second-place Brock; his 2,295 runs rank first on the all-time list; and he’s a member of the 3,000-hit club, an achievement all the more impressive considering that he found additional time to draw 2,190 walks (second all-time) on top of that.
+No player has also hit as many leadoff home runs as Henderson, who has 81.

 Eddie Collins (1906-14, 1927-29)